When designing a database it's a good idea to follow some sort of naming convention.

 A pl/sql function name like PAYROLL.TAX_RATE the word PAYROLL could refer to either a schema or a package name.

-If you apply a naming convention and then decide to rename something it may be possible to use Edit-Replace to update the associated code.
+If you apply a naming convention and then decide to rename something it is possible to use Edit-Replace to update the associated code.
 But consider these two fieldnames:area_codes.ac_code region_area_codes.rac_code

-The columns may be unique but one is a substring of the other!
+The columns are unique but one is a substring of the other!

 Oracle database instance names are limited to eight characters.
 The first two or three characters of the name should reflect the Application, with the remainder indicating the nature of the instance.